-Abstract factory pattern implementation provides us a framework that allows us to create objects that follow a general pattern.
-So at runtime, abstract factory is coupled with any desired concrete factory which can create objects of desired type.
+Abstract factory pattern implementation provides us with a framework that allows us to create objects that follow a general pattern.
+So at runtime, the abstract factory is coupled with any desired concrete factory which can create objects of the desired type.

 UML class diagram example for the Abstract Factory Design Pattern.

 - AbstractFactory: Declares an interface for operations that create abstract product objects.

 - ConcreteFactory: Implements the operations declared in the AbstractFactory to create concrete product objects.

 - Product: Defines a product object to be created by the corresponding concrete factory and implements the AbstractProduct interface.

 - Client: Uses only interfaces declared by AbstractFactory and AbstractProduct classes.

 Abstract Factory provides interfaces for creating families of related or dependent objects without specifying their concrete classes.